 The purpose of Step~\ref{dfc_1} is to bring all further considerations from the infinite-dimensional level of the given function $\tv \in \HcN$ to the finite-dimensional level of $\biot_h \in \ND_p(\Th)$.
-In particular, all subsequent steps only involve $\biot_h$ and other piecewise polynomials, which in particular justifies the use of the canonical Raviart--Thomas and N\'ed\'elec interpolators $\RTproj{}$ and $\NDproj{}$ in Steps~\ref{dfc_4} and~\ref{dfc_5}.
+In particular, all subsequent steps only involve $\biot_h$ and other piecewise polynomials, which in particular justifies the use of the canonical elementwise Raviart--Thomas and N\'ed\'elec projectors $\RTproj{}$ and $\NDproj{}$ from~\eqref{eq_RT_proj} and~\eqref{eq_ND_proj} in Steps~\ref{dfc_4} and~\ref{dfc_5}.

-At the continuous level, $\Gr \psia \vp \tv$ would belong to the $\Hdva$ space, with the divergence being equal to $- \Gr \psia \scp (\Crl \tv)$, \cf\ \cite[equations~(4.4)--(4.5)]{Chaum_Voh_Maxwell_equil_22}.
+At the continuous level, $\Gr \psia \vp \tv$ would belong to the $\Hdva$ space, with the divergence being equal to $- \Gr \psia \scp (\Crl \tv)$, \cf\ \cite[equations~(4.4)--(4.6)]{Chaum_Voh_Maxwell_equil_23}.
 In Step~\ref{dfc_2}, we mimic this at the discrete level with $\btha$.
 Contrarily to the continuous level, where $\suma (\Gr \psia \vp \tv) = \nv$, on Step~\ref{dfc_3}, $\bdl_h = \suma \btha \neq \nv$, though one may hope that $\bdl_h \approx \nv$.
 One, in turn, immediately sees that $\Dv \bdl_h = \suma \Dv \btha = 0$ by the partition of unity~\eqref{eq_PU}, so that $\bdl_h$ is a divergence-free Raviart--Thomas polynomial.

 The purpose of Step~\ref{dfc_4} is to achieve the decomposition of $\bdl_h$ by the divergence-free local contributions $\bdla$ as per~\eqref{eq_div_free_dec}.
-This procedure is taken from~\cite[Section~5.1]{Chaum_Voh_Maxwell_equil_22} and is crucial here.
+This procedure is taken from~\cite[Section~5.1]{Chaum_Voh_Maxwell_equil_23} and is crucial here.
 Its key ingredient is the (non-traditional) additional constraint in~\eqref{eq_tha} on orthogonality with respect to piecewise vector-valued constants.

-Finally, as in the $\HC$-equilibration of~\cite[Section~5.2]{Chaum_Voh_Maxwell_equil_22}, all this preparatory work allows us to pose the local problem~\eqref{eq_bha} in Step~\ref{dfc_5}; in particular, the requested curl given by $\frh^\ver + \RTproj{p} (\btha - \bdla)$ has to belong to $\RT_p(\Ta) \cap \Hdva$ and be divergence-free.
+Finally, as in the $\HC$-equilibration of~\cite[Section~5.2]{Chaum_Voh_Maxwell_equil_23}, all this preparatory work allows us to pose the local problem~\eqref{eq_bha} in Step~\ref{dfc_5}; in particular, the requested curl given by $\frh^\ver + \RTproj{p} (\btha - \bdla)$ has to belong to $\RT_p(\Ta) \cap \Hdva$ and be divergence-free.
 In other words, Steps~\ref{dfc_2}--\ref{dfc_4} serve to prepare this crucial datum for problem~\eqref{eq_bha}; as for Steps~\ref{dfc_1}, \ref{dfc_5}, and~\ref{dfc_6}, these fully mimic Steps~\ref{dfd_1}--\ref{dfd_3} from Definition~\ref{def_Phd}.
 In particular, the definition of $\Phc (\tv)$ can finally be finished in Step~\ref{dfc_6}.